IdentifyService

 Contract Functions

-register(ref) Pay fee and register a reference for verification
+register() Pay fee and register your wallet for verification

 isVerified(ref) Check if a reference is currently verified (view, free)

-status(ref) Get current status: 0/1/2/3 (view, free)
+status(ref) Get current status: 0=none, 1=WAIT, 3=VERIFIED, 4=DECLINED, 5=EXPIRED (view, free)

-verifiedUntil(ref) Get expiration timestamp (view, free)
+verification(ref) Get expiration timestamp and session ID (view, free)

 Worker functions (called only by the authorized worker):

-decline(ref, data) Mark reference as declined with reason
+decline(ref, data) Mark as declined with reason

 Technical Flow